zonj1302/landing_page_amazon/README.md

-# This is cloning of a landing page of Amazon website for around 4hrs using pure HTML and CSS
+This is cloning of a landing page of Amazon website for around 4hrs from scratch using pure HTML and CSS